Pruning Guide: How and When to Prune Pleached Trees

 When to Prune Pleached Trees

-The optimal timing for pruning pleached trees is typically twice a year, during their dormant periods in early spring and late autumn.
-During these phases, you can trim shoots that extend beyond the frame or train them to cover any gaps, ensuring your pleached trees maintain their appearance.
-Light pruning can be also done in summer to maintain shape.
-However, you don't have to limit the foliage to the edges of the pleach frames once your tree reaches that stage.
+Light pruning can also be done in summer to maintain shape.
+However, you do not have to limit the foliage to the edges of the pleach frames once your tree reaches that stage.
 These frames are there for the training stage, acting like a skeleton.
-Once the foliage thickens up, you will be able to keep the foliage on top to whatever dimensions work for you.
+Once the foliage thickens up, you can keep the foliage on top to whatever dimensions work for you.

 How to Prune Pleached Trees